microsoft/DLWorkspace/docs/deployment/USB.md

 This section describes the process of deploying a base CoreOS image through USB stick.
 In production environment, there may be other more efficient mechanisms to deploy the CoreOS images to machines.

 Please prepare a Cloud config file that will be used to bootstrap the deployed CoreOS machine.
 A sample config file is provided at: /src/ClusterBootstrap/CoreOSConfig/pxe-kubemaster.yml.template.
 Please copy the file to pxe-kubemaster.yml, and fill in username, password, and SSH key information according to instruction at: [this](https://coreos.com/os/docs/latest/cloud-config.html).
-Then, either host the pxe-kubemaster.yml to a web service that you control, or put it on the USB following the instruction on USBBootable.md.
+Then, either host the pxe-kubemaster.yml to a web service that you control (you will need to download the cloud config file during the boot [with these instructions](CoreOSBoot.md), or put it on a [bootable USB](USBBootable.md).

-You may then install the CoreOS voa"
+You may then install the CoreOS via:

 ```
 sudo coreos-install -d /dev/sda -C stable -c [LOCAL_CLOUD_CONFIG_FILE]